Pakistan and weapons of mass destruction

 Pakistan is not widely suspected of either producing biological weapons or having an offensive biological programme.
-Pakistan has ratified the Geneva Protocol, the Chemical Weapons Convention, as well as the Biological and Toxin Weapons Convention.
+Pakistan is a party to the Geneva Protocol, Chemical Weapons Convention, as well as the Biological Weapons Convention.

 History

 After the Partition of India in 1947, India and Pakistan have been in conflict over several issues, including the disputed territory of Jammu and Kashmir.
 Multiple wars and conflicts, especially the 1971 Indo-Pakistan War and the subsequent Indian nuclear tests motivated Pakistan to become a nuclear power as part of its defence and energy strategies.
+Pakistan's subsequent pursuit of nuclear weapons was supported not only by domestic scientific development but also by financial assistance from several allied states during the early stages of the programme, including Libya and Saudi Arabia.